Do-it-Yourself: Preparing for an Offshore Race

 30 percent of your crew, including the skipper, must attend a Safety at Sea Seminar every five years.
 Generally, there will be a seminar scheduled in the vicinity of the race starting location in the spring before the start.
 For West Coast races, seminars have been held in Seattle, Portland, Vallejo, Oakland, San Francisco, Santa Cruz, Long Beach, Newport Beach, and San Diego.
 However, every year there are crews who discover late in the process that they need to attend a seminar, but the only seminars that are available are 2,500 miles away.
 Plan ahead!

 There are two categories of Safety at Sea Seminars in the US.
 One is a single eight-hour day of lectures and demonstrations, generally held in a yacht club or community building.
 This meets the requirements for virtually all US Category 1 races.
 The second is a two-day event which combines lectures and demonstrations on one day, and hands-on activities including in a pool with life jackets and life rafts on the second day.
-The two-day course is designed to meet ISAF requirements which are described in 6.01.
-The advantage of attending a course that meets ISAF requirements, other than the additional skills and education that you’ll receive, is that your training certificate is recognized worldwide.
+The two-day course is designed to meet World Sailing requirements which are described in 6.01.
+The advantage of attending a course that meets World Sailing requirements, other than the additional skills and education that you’ll receive, is that your training certificate is recognized worldwide.

 Finally, you should have two crewmembers on board who hold Senior First Aid Certificates, including the specific issues which occur at sea like hypothermia and seasickness.
-In the U.S., many of the first aid and first responder courses are intended for land-based accidents and have little relevancy for mariner.
+In the U.S., many of the first aid and first responder courses are intended for land-based accidents and have little relevance for mariners.
 Courses are offered in many communities specifically designed for either commercial or recreational sailors which will prove to be more applicable for our sport.

 The appendices of the Special Regulations contain clarifying material (life raft specifications, how to conduct a Safety at Sea Seminar), as well as practical information about medical conditions, man overboard, drag devices, and a full index of the regulations.
-Of special interest to the owner facing a yacht inspection is Appendix C, the Standard Inspection Card.
-Not every race or boat inspector will use Appendix C, although some Notices of Race may specify it.
+Of special interest to the owner facing a yacht inspection is Appendix F, the Standard Inspection Card.
+Not every race or boat inspector will use Appendix F, although some Notices of Race may specify it.
 The “card” doesn't go over every section of the Special Regs, and it would be risky to presume that the inspector will limit his/her inspection to just what’s on the card.

 Having inspected perhaps fifty yachts prior to Category 1 races, the author has a few recommendations for those facing inspection to ensure that your boat won’t either require re-inspection or have a list of comments which need to be rectified prior to the start of the race.

-Good luck, sail safely, and arrive in good shape.
+Good luck, sail safely and arrive in good shape.